Skip to content

 4. Save the clone.

-5. Open the cloned record and adjust the description or rules for the new workflow.
+5. Open the cloned record and adjust the description, matrix, defaults, and rules for the new workflow.

-Prefer Clone over direct edits when active runbooks, support teams, or local-assistant policies still depend on the current template behavior.
+Prefer Clone over direct edits when active runbooks, support teams, or self-healing policies still depend on the current template behavior.

 Use Delete only when you are certain the template should be removed.